-BIOL 359 EXPERIMENTAL NEUROBIOLOGY Credit: 0.25
+BIOL 359D CREDITS: 0.25

 This is a laboratory designed to complement the lecture course.
 We will concentrate either on the different intracellular and extracellular electrophysiological recording techniques commonly used in the field to illustrate both motor and sensory aspects of nervous-system function or on the molecular aspects of nervous system function molecular.
 We will conclude with a series of independent projects that will bring together the ideas covered earlier in the course.
 Prerequisite: BIOL 109Y-110Y.
+This counts toward the upper level laboratory requirement.
 Prerequisite or corequisite: BIOL 358.
 Generally offered every other year.